LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OCI Generative AI Professional/notas/Preguntas_1.md

 13. `It involves understanding the intent and context of the search.` - Semantic search differs from traditional keyword search in that it involves understanding the intent and context of the search query, rather than relying solely on matching exact keywords in the content.
 14. `They rely on internal knowledge learned during pretraining on a large text corpus.` - Large Language Models (LLMs) without Retrieval Augmented Generation (RAG) primarily rely on internal knowledge learned during pretraining on a large text corpus.
 These models are trained on vast amounts of text data, which enables them to learn complex patterns, structures, and relationships within language.
 15. `It evaluates and prioritizes the information retrieved by the Retriever.` - The Ranker in a text generation system evaluates and prioritizes the information retrieved by the Retriever.
 After the Retriever sources relevant information from a large corpus or database, the Ranker assesses the retrieved information to determine its relevance, quality, and suitability for the specific task or context.
 The Ranker may use various criteria and algorithms to evaluate the retrieved information, such as relevance to the user's query, credibility of the source, recency of the information, and other contextual factors.
+16. `Using Python classes, such as LLM Chain and others` - Traditionally, chains are created in LangChain using Python classes, such as LLM Chain.
+LangChain provides a programming interface that allows developers to define and configure processing pipelines, or chains, using Python code.
+These chains are typically implemented as classes, where each class represents a specific component or module within the processing pipeline.
+17. `They are used to initiate and guide the chatbot's responses.` - Prompts serve as cues or triggers for the chatbot to understand the user's intent and generate appropriate responses.
+Prompts can take various forms, including questions, commands, or statements, and are designed to elicit specific types of responses from the chatbot.
+18. `As predefined recipes that guide the generation of language model prompts` - Prompt templates for language models are typically designed as predefined recipes that guide the generation of prompts.
+By using predefined templates, developers can ensure consistency and coherence in the prompts generated for the language model.
+These templates can include placeholders or variables representing different components of the prompt, such as user queries, context, or response options.
+19. `To store various types of data and provide algorithms for summarizing past interactions` - In the LangChain framework, memory serves as a dynamic repository for retaining and managing information throughout the system's operation.
+It allows the framework to maintain state and context, enabling chains to access, reference, and use past interactions and information in their decision-making processes.
+20. `A declarative way to compose chains together using LangChain Expression Language` - LECL, or LangChain Expression Language, is a declarative way to compose chains together within the LangChain framework.
+It provides a structured and expressive syntax for defining the composition of chains, specifying the sequence of components and their interactions in a clear and concise manner.